-Of the 33 controls, 15 were identified as partially implemented (yellow) and 4 other controls identified as either in the planning (red) or Non-Existent (purple) stage.
-Of these 19 controls, 9 were assessed with substantial risk scores (Med-High and High columns) thus meeting the threshold for priority gap remediation.
-Comparing the controls completeness score in relation to risk revels, we concluded that IT has not invested its resources (time, budget, etc.) on implementing controls with the highest impact by risk.
+One control was identified in the Partial (yellow) stage that has a risk score of Medium that is below the threshold being excluded from the priority gap remediation.
+Only two controls were identified as partially implemented (yellow) that were assessed with substantial risk scores (Med-High column) thus meeting the threshold for priority gap remediation.
+Comparing the controls completeness score in relation to risk levels, we concluded that IT has invested its resources (time, budget, etc.) on implementing controls with the highest impact by risk.